-- Capsular contracture can happen any time, even years after surgery.
+- Capsular contracture can happen at any time, even years after surgery.

 - There are many non-surgical methods for treating capsular contracture, but not all of them are effective.

 One month after your breast augmentation surgery, your breasts felt soft and natural.
 They were even and pleasantly shaped.
-You were more than pleased with the results.
 But then something changed.

-Your left breast began to feel a little stiff.
-You didn’t think much of it at first.
-However, the stiffness increased over time, eventually turning quite painful.
-What’s more, when you looked at your chest in the mirror, your left breast didn’t look quite right.
+One breast began to feel a little stiff.
+You didn’t think much of it at first, but the stiffness increased over time, eventually becoming quite painful.
+What’s more, your left and right breasts no longer seemed quite the same.

 What is capsular contracture?

-Whenever there is a foreign object inside of your body, such as a breast implant or pacemaker, for example, your body reacts by creating a thin layer of scar tissue around the object.
+Whenever there is a foreign object inside of your body — a breast implant or pacemaker, for example — your body reacts by creating a thin layer of scar tissue around it.
 This capsule is soft, flexible, and totally normal.

 Capsular contracture is most commonly associated with breast augmentations, but it can happen any time a capsule is formed around a foreign object in the body.

 What causes capsular contracture?

-Sometimes the cause of a capsular contracture is clear.
+Sometimes the cause is clear.
 Trauma to the breast, radiation, and infection can all result in capsular contracture.
 Post-surgical hematoma (severe bruising) has also been linked to an increased chance of developing capsular contracture.

 Capsular contractures without clear causes are commonly referred to as silent capsular contractures.
 Researchers theorize that bacterial contamination of the implant is the most likely culprit in such cases: bacteria on the outside of the implant may trigger a greater than normal physical reaction, thus the overdevelopment of scar tissue.

 Whatever the reasons, there are a few risk factors that could indicate how likely you are to develop capsular contracture.

 - Autoimmune disorders — If you have an autoimmune disorder, like lupus, your body already has an overactive immune system.
 It is likely to overreact to an implant.